Jooho/ose_smart_start_ansible/roles/sample_eap_ssl/README.md

-Regression Test - Sample Application - EAP SSL
+Sample Application - EAP SSL
 ============

 This role deploy eap ssl application which use self signed cert